WeblateOrg/weblate/docs/admin/config.rst

 ``weblate.trans.autofixes.whitespace.SameBookendingWhitespace``
     Fixes up whitespace in beginning and end of the string to match source.
 ``weblate.trans.autofixes.chars.ReplaceTrailingDotsWithEllipsis``
-    Replaces traling dots with ellipsis if source string has it.
+    Replaces trailing dots with ellipsis if source string has it.
 ``weblate.trans.autofixes.chars.RemoveZeroSpace``
     Removes zero width space char if source does not contain it.
 ``weblate.trans.autofixes.chars.RemoveControlCharS``